AdaCore/spark2014/reqs/use-cases/analyse-multiple-models.rst

 ^^^^^^^^

 #.
 Identify packages where it would be useful to define multiple abstract views of the hidden state
-   declared within the package.
+   declared within the package (i.e. where it would be useful to differentiate between the client-focused view from the calling code and the corresponding implementation-focused view).

 #.
-Define and record multiple abstract views of the same state in tool-readable form and location.
+Define and record multiple abstract views of the same state in tool-readable form and location
+   (i.e. define client-focused and corresponding implementation-focused views).

 #.
 Define and record what code files are to be analysed under what view.

 #.
+For the client-focused view, perform :ref:`uc-analyse-data-flow`, :ref:`uc-analyse-information-flow`
+   and :ref:`uc-formally-verify` on all relevant code files.

-For each type of abstract view, perform :ref:`uc-analyse-data-flow`, :ref:`uc-analyse-information-flow`
+#.
+For the implementation-focused view, perform :ref:`uc-analyse-data-flow`, :ref:`uc-analyse-information-flow`
-   and :ref:`uc-formally-verify`.
+   and :ref:`uc-formally-verify` on all relevant code files.

 #.
 Manually review corresponding abstract views against each other for consistency.